A tutorial on Burrows-Wheeler indexing methods (1)

 G] + Occ(

 What about the memory requirements?
 The Occ table contains one row per character of the alphabet and one column per character in the text, for a total of $(\sigma N)$ entries, where $(N)$ is the size of the text and $(\sigma)$ is the size of the alphabet.
 Each entry must be able to encode a number potentially as high as $(N)$, which requires $(\lfloor\log_2(N)\rfloor+1)$ bits, so the total size of the Occ table is $(\sigma N (\lfloor\log_2(N)\rfloor + 1))$ bits.
-For the human genome, this represents 51.2 GB.
-Considering that we also need the 12.8 GB suffix array, the benefits of the backward search seem doubtful.
-But wait until you read the next section.
+For the human genome without reverse complement, this represents 47.68 GB.
+Considering that we also need the 11.92 GB suffix array, the benefits of the backward search seem doubtful.
+But the next section will change the deal.

 The size of the binary table is $(\sigma N)$ bits.
-For the human genome, it represents 1.6 GB, so the total size of the Occ table is 1.6 + 51.2/32 = 3.2 GB.
-It is possible to store the down-sampled values of the Occ table together with the next 32 values of the binary table in a 64 bit integer, so that a single memory access is necessary for each query in the Occ table.
-The popcount can be computed much faster than a memory access, so the backward search runs at the same speed, but with a memory footprint of 3.2 GB instead of 51.2 GB.
+For the human genome, it represents 4 times 3.2 billion = 12.8 billion bits or 1.49 GB, so the total size of the Occ table is 1.49 + 47.68/32 = 2.98 GB.
+It is possible to store the down-sampled values of the Occ table together with the next 32 values of the binary table in a 64 bit word, so that a single memory access is necessary for each query to the Occ table.
+The popcount can be computed faster than a memory access (which is usually a last level cache miss here), so the backward search runs a little slower, but with a memory footprint 16 times smaller (2.98 GB instead of 47.68 GB).

 We also compress the suffix array by keeping one value out of 32.
 The task is now to compute the missing values on demand.
 To show how this is done, let us illustrate a fundamental connection between the Burrows-Wheeler transformed text, the suffix array and the Occ table using once again the text

-$ is stored at position 1 of the suffix array and contains the value 14.
-The Burrows-Wheeler transformed text at this position is
+$ is stored at position 0 of the suffix array and contains the value 13.
+The Burrows-Wheeler transformed text at position 0 is

 G. Notice that C[

-G,1)-1 = 7+1-1 = 7, which is the position of the suffix array that stores 13.
+G,0)-1 = 6+1-1 = 6, which is the position of the suffix array that stores 12.
 At this new position, the Burrows-Wheeler transformed text is

 T. Notice that C[

-T,7)-1 = 13+1-1 = 13, which is the position of the suffix array that stores 12.
+T,6)-1 = 12+1-1 = 12, which is the position of the suffix array that stores 11.
 At this new position, the Burrows-Wheeler transformed text is

 A. Notice that C[

 The most natural application of Burrows-Wheeler indexing is to perform the seeding step of the DNA alignment problem.
 For instance, the popular mapper BWA uses the compression methods presented above.
 It is interesting to note that direct bisection on the suffix array has become a competitive algorithm as computers gained memory (the STAR mapper takes this approach).
 It costs only 64 memory accesses to find all the occurrences of a query in the human genome, vs that many per occurrence in the algorithm with compressed indexes.
-The weakness of the bisection method is that it still takes 64 accesses to know that a sequence is absent vs about 32 with compressed indexes.
-Other issues to consider are that the backward search has a good cache performance and that some recent developments such as the bi-directional Burrows-Wheeler transform give an edge to compression-based methods.
+The weakness of the bisection method is that it still takes 64 accesses to know that a sequence is absent vs about 32 with compressed indexes (depending on the genome).

 It is also worth mentioning that the Burrows-Wheeler transform is exceptionally well adapted to indexing the human genome.
 It gives simple algorithms for sub-string queries, and compressing the Occ table is most efficient on small alphabets.
 For proteins or natural languages, one would use indexes adapted to bigger alphabet, such as wavelet trees, or word-based indexes.